 The reason why I want to speak on this topic is that blackness is often viewed in one light.

 I remember growing up only seeing and believe that there was one universal way of being Black.
 It wasn’t until I got older and started traveling is when I realized that there is no one true way to be Black.

 I had allowed the American media to brainwash me into thinking that we were all the same.

 Black culture is unique and can be found in places outside the U.S. and Africa.

-Also, the media’s portrayal of Blackness effects on how people interact with me in different countries.
+Also, the media’s portrayal of Blackness affects how people interact with me in different countries.
 I often get a lot of stares and/or photos taken while traveling.
-Seeing a Black person is new to some people yet Black culture lives in their everyday lives somehow.
+Seeing a Black person is new to some people, yet Black culture lives in their everyday lives somehow.